Search

 Kant’s ethical system is based on the value of one’s motivation rather than on the outcomes or consequences of our actions.
 Besides a praiseworthy motivation, a morally right action must also conform to a number of rules, which Kant calls forms of the “Categorical Imperative”: to only perform actions that can be equally performed by all and to treat all human beings as ends.

-If you like reading about philosophy, here’s a free, weekly newsletter just for you: Subscribe!
+If you like reading about philosophy, here’s a free, weekly newsletter with articles just like this one: Send it to me!

 Immanuel Kant (1724-1804) is one of the greatest philosophers of modern times.
 His philosophical interests went in many directions.
 He asked questions like: Are space and time real and independent of human cognition, or are they just creations of our minds?
 He examined the concept of beauty and tried to make sense of what we find beautiful.
 But more important than these, at least in a practical sense, was Kant’s ethical theory: the question of how we ought to behave.